 Mediation is a form of alternative dispute resolution through the use of a neutral third party who attempts to assist the parties to effectively communicate and resolve disputes.
 In the context of family law this process can be used to resolve disputes involving divorce, child custody and support, alimony, division of assets, paternity, and actions for modification.
-In the context of probate law, this process can be used to help resolve disputes over the probate of a will.
 Mediation allows couples and families to make decisions collaboratively through the assistance of the mediator without having a judge make the orders for them.

 What does Mediation cost compared to Litigation?

 The cost of mediation varies depending on the matters at issue and the cooperation and schedules of the parties, however the overall cost is usually much less than the cost of litigation.
 Attorney Erin Whelan Pennock usually meets with the parties in two hour increments and the number of meetings will vary depending on the matters at issue.
 In addition to the cost of the mediator, it is often necessary for the parties to receive independent legal or financial advice from an attorney or financial advisor of their choosing.

 How do we reach an Agreement?

 Attorney Pennock will meet with both the parties in two hour increments at mutually agreed upon times to discuss the matters at issue.
 During this time, she will take the time to listen to each parties’ needs and concerns and will assist and guide the parties toward realistic solutions that will serve their best interests.